 Getting to London Without Paying British Airways Surcharges

-You might have noticed that none of these alternatives will provide a clear solution to redeeming Avios for flights between the United States and the United Kingdom.
-So, what if you want to redeem Avios for a flight from New York City to London but also don't want to pay ridiculous carrier-imposed fees and surcharges?
+You might have noticed that none of these alternatives provide a clear solution to redeeming Avios for flights between the U.S. and the United Kingdom So what do you do if you want to redeem Avios for a flight from New York City to London, but also want to avoid those hefty carrier-imposed fees and surcharges?

-There isn't a super straightforward way to do this.
-Sadly, British Airways levies surcharges on American Airlines flights to Europe.
-However, here's an example of a method to book flights between the U.S. and the U.K. using Avios without incurring pricey carrier-imposed surcharges.
+Unfortunately, there isn't a great way to do this.
+British Airways levies surcharges not only on the carrier's own flights but also on flights operated by American Airlines.
+Here's one potential way to book flights between the U.S. and the U.K. using Avios without incurring pricey carrier-imposed surcharges.

-Step 1: Redeem Avios for a flight from the United States to a non-U.K. destination
+Step 1: Book an award flight to a non-U.K. destination

-To book a flight from the United States to Europe without incurring high carrier-imposed fees and surcharges, find an award flight to any destination outside of the United Kingdom to which British Airways operates flights.
+To book a flight from the U.S. to Europe without incurring high carrier-imposed fees and surcharges, find an award flight to any destination outside of the U.K. through a partner airline.

-This can be an Iberia flight to Spain, a Finnair flight to Helsinki, or an American Airlines flight to anywhere on the continent.
+For step one, you could book an Aer Lingus flight to Dublin, an Iberia flight to Madrid, a Finnair flight to Helsinki (HEL), or an American Airlines flight to anywhere on the continent, to name a few.
 The key is that this flight cannot be operated by British Airways or fly through London.

 Sample Itinerary: